Zzzul/generator-docs-next/docs/usage.md

 php artisan api:install
 ```

-Then, for the [full version](get-started#full-version), go to `/generators-api/create`, and for the [simple version](get-started#simple-version), go to `/simple-generators/create`, and repeat the methods you used to create CRUD above.
+Then, for the [full version](get-started#full-version), go to `/generators-api/create`, and for the [simple version](get-started#simple-version), go to `/simple-generators/create`, then repeat the methods you used to create CRUD above.

 :::info
 If you use the API Generator and the [full version](get-started#full-version), you cannot create a Sidebar menu.